KIT-IAI/ePowCoRe/documentation/source/platforms/power_factory.rst

 PF → GDF
 ---------

-The PowerFactoryExtractor generates a DataStructure object from a PF study case.
+The PowerFactoryExtractor generates a CoreModel object from a PF study case.
 First, the supported blocks are extracted, then all nodes are iterated over to extract the connections between the blocks.